 The best type of dental crown for you depends on your dental needs and preferences.
-Dr. David Green will discuss your options in detail with you, including the advantages and disadvantages of each crown, and help you choose the option that’s best for you.
+Dr. Kennedy will discuss your options in detail with you, including the advantages and disadvantages of each crown, and help you choose the option that’s best for you.

 How do I take care of my dental crown?

 In addition to brushing and flossing your teeth, and visiting Dr. Kennedy for six-month dental checkups, you should avoid smoking, grinding your teeth and biting or chewing on hard objects (e.g., ice, bottle caps).

 Will I be able to feel the difference between my crown and natural teeth once the crown is in place?

 As long as the crown is designed and placed by an experienced dentist like Dr. Kennedy, you should not be able to feel the difference between the dental crown and your natural teeth.
 Dr. Kennedy uses the most advanced dental technologies to obtain specific measurements of your tooth and mouth, as well as to plan the precise placement of the crown.
 This ensures a snug yet comfortable fit that will not interfere with your ability to eat, speak or chew normally.

 The cost of dental crowns in Anchorage will vary based on several factors, including the material of the crown and the details of the procedure (i.e., whether a dental bridge or implant is also needed).
 Depending on the details of your insurance coverage, your dental plan may cover all or a portion of the cost of your dental crown.
 Dr. Kennedy offers affordable financing with CareCredit, which can help you pay for your dental crown via low monthly payments.
 Speak to a member of our team to learn more about the payment options we offer.

 If you would like more information about dental crowns, including what they are used for and how they are placed, Dr. Kennedy welcomes you to contact Turnagain Dental and request an appointment.